 Ms. Lyn led Jay to the campus cafe where Jango Skyy sat with Dan and Bob at a booth.
 Dan helped Jango cut a bagel in half to share while Bob sipped a beer.
 Jay shook Ms. Lyn’s hand.
 “Thank you again, Ms. Lyn.
 Can I buy you coffee?”

 “I’ve got appointments to plan.”
 Ms. Lyn left.
-Jay passed chatting students on his walk to the booth.
+Jay passed chatting students on his way to the booth.

 “Jay!”
 Jango raised his cane.
 “Is it time to collect my master Blue?”

 “They’re all yours.”

 “Let them sit a while.
 No one would disturb their eternal meditation.”
 Jango bit his bagel half.
-Dan sipped milk and swiped through photos on his cell-phone.
+Dan sipped milk and removed his gloves to swipe through photos on his phone’s touch-screen.
 “Come, Jay.
 Dan is explaining Zephyrs.”

 “I need water,” said Jay.
 “Bob, can I buy you anything to eat?”

-“I lose my appetite at altitude,” Bob said, empty-handed.
-“Try to buy me a beer.”
+“I lose my appetite at altitude,” Bob said.
+“Buy me another beer.”

-Dan showed Jango his phone, and the old man took the phone to scroll on his own.
+Dan showed Jango his phone and the old man took it to scroll on his own.
 “Okay, those are the covers of each collection,” said Dan.
-“That’s Princess Lucia, the daughter of the ruler of Earth.
-Her family keeps her landlocked to protect her from the Hurricane, the cosmic horror which ate the sky, but she dreams of joining robot-pilots on the moon.
+“That’s Princess Lucia, daughter of the ruler of Earth.
+Her family keeps her landlocked to protect her from the Hurricane, the cosmic horror which ate the universe, but she dreams of joining robot-pilots on the moon.
 One day she escapes and learns to pilot this robot, the heart of the Zephyr.”

 “Hm.”
 Jango scrolled through comic covers.
 He closed his eye blocked by cataract and spread wrinkles from his good eye.
-“What’s the author’s name?
-How old is this?”
+“What’s the author’s name?”

 “These robots.”
 Jango circled the phone with his finger.
 “They’re all Zephyrs?”

 Dan nodded and took his phone back.
 “The robots and their pilots are both called Zephyrs.
 Sometimes it gets confusing.”

 “Where are you staying?”
 Bob asked Jango.
 “Bring Blue to my house.
-Dan, Jay, can I pump up the air-mattress for you while the Virgils take the fold-out?”
+Dan, Jay, I’ll pump up the air-mattress for you while the Virgils take the fold-out.”

 Jango dismissed the notion with the wave of a hand.
 “Virgil Blue and I booked a motel-room.”